Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP##_Final_Project.md

 Proximal to coding genes are promoter and silencer sequences, with enhancers located further away on the strand, but proximal due to DNA looping.
 Transcription factors (TFs) regulate gene expression by interacting with binding sites of these sequences.
 TFs know where to bind by looking for DNA-binding motifs, which are specific short sequences for which the factor has a high binding affinity.
 Once bound TFs often recruit other TFs and RNA polymerase to bind.

 ## Genetic expression: why we study the epigenome
 Beyond DNA sequencing and RNA sequence quantification for genetic expression levels, it is important to understand the mechanisms for transcription regulation and how they affect genetic expression.
 Genes are largely regulated by transcription factors that bind in close proximity to them and either enhance expression by recruiting RNA polymerase for transcript elongation or inhibit expression by preventing other TFs or polymerase from binding to that region of the DNA.
-It is interesting to find motif sequences for which TFs have high affinity because we can infer a broad range of functions that the TF regulates and predict if nearby genes are implicated in TF action.4
+It is interesting to find motif sequences for which TFs have high affinity because we can infer a broad range of functions that the TF regulates and predict if nearby genes are implicated in TF action [4](https://www.cell.com/cell/fulltext/S0092-8674(18)30106-5?_returnURL=https://linkinghub.elsevier.com/retrieve/pii/S0092867418301065?showall=true).
 However, transcription factor activity cannot occur without access to open chromatin, not tightly packed around nucleosomes.
 It is useful to use methods that cut unprotected DNA to analyze the areas that are protected by nucleosome packing or by bound transcription factors.
 What genes are active in muscle cells that are not active in neurons?
 What genes are activated when a cell is under stress?
 When it is pre-cancerous?
 Assays for epigenetic structure help to answer these questions.

 ## Previous Methods For Genome Wide Assays of Epigenetic Structure

 ### ChIP seq
 (from Lecture 6_ChIP-seq-KN slides)
 A technique for location the regions where a specific DNA-binding protein (like a transcription factor) interacts with DNA.
 First, crosslink the protein with the DNA using a substance like formaldehyde, add protein specific antibodies with magnetic regions, shear the DNA and pull down with streptavidin (this technique is called immunoprecipitation).
-Finally, reverse the cross links and sequence the DNA you have pulled down.5
+Finally, reverse the cross links and sequence the DNA you have pulled down [5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3431496/).

 ### HI - C

 (from Lecture 7_Genome-interaction-Hi-C-KN slides) Which genomic positions are physically close together in the nucleus?
 Used to figure out what pairs of DNA strands form the anchors for chromatin loops.
 First, the loops are held in place by adding formaldehyde to the cells, which covalently links chromatin segments that are close to each other.
 Next, restriction enzymes are used to cut away the parts of the loop outside the anchors.
 Fill the sticky ends of the anchor sequences and mark the ends with biotin.
 DNA ends that are close to each other will be ligated; the ligation mainly happens only to the anchor sequences because of the proximity requirement.
 Cut off ends of DNA which are not ligated so that they do not contain biotin, and pull down the anchors by attracting the biotin with streptavidin.
 Shear the anchor DNA, do PCR to make more genetic material, and perform sequencing.
-Trim and remap signature during the data analysis to make sure you do not have extra nucleotides from outside the anchor sequences.6
+Trim and remap signature during the data analysis to make sure you do not have extra nucleotides from outside the anchor sequences [6](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3149993/).

-​Figure 1:Comparison between experimental tools for primary-order structure detection.
+​[Figure 1:](https://www.nature.com/articles/nrg3788) Comparison between experimental tools for primary-order structure detection.
 Figure by Meyer, Clifford A.et al., Nature Reviews Genetics 15.11(2014):709-721
 ### FAIRE-seq
 A method for finding regions of DNA associated with regulatory activity.
 DNA is cross linked to preserve its interactions, then sonicated.
 After sonication, the cross linking is removed using a phenol-chloroform extraction.
 When the cross linking is removed, chromatin associated with nucleosomes will remain in its organic state while the other DNA will prefer being aqueous.
 The assay then selects for the aqueous DNA in order to perform functional enrichment for the nucleosome depleted regions of the DNA and sequence those regions.
-Regulatory DNA segments are often characterized by an eviction of nucleosomes, so sequencing nucleosome poor regions will select for regulatory sequences.7
+Regulatory DNA segments are often characterized by an eviction of nucleosomes, so sequencing nucleosome poor regions will select for regulatory sequences [7](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1891346/).

 ### MNase
-Maps locations of nucleosomes by digesting areas of DNA that are not wrapped around histones with Micrococcal Nuclease and sequencing the undigested areas.8
+Maps locations of nucleosomes by digesting areas of DNA that are not wrapped around histones with Micrococcal Nuclease and sequencing the undigested areas [8](https://currentprotocols.onlinelibrary.wiley.com/doi/full/10.1002/0471142727.mb2101s69).

 ### DNase-seq
-Maps locations of nucleosomes by digesting areas of DNA that are not wrapped around histones with DNase I and sequencing the undigested areas.9
+Maps locations of nucleosomes by digesting areas of DNA that are not wrapped around histones with DNase I and sequencing the undigested areas [9](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3627383/).

 # ATAC-seq

-Figure 2: Visualization of ATAC seq action on DNA.
+[Figure 2:](https://www.activemotif.com/blog-atac-seq) Visualization of ATAC seq action on DNA.
 Figure by Active Motif, Complete Guide to Understanding and Using ATAC-seq

 ATAC-Seq stands for Assay for Transposase-Accessible Chromatin with high-throughput sequencing.
 It is used for mapping chromatin accessibility genome-wide.

 ## Library Preparation Process
 ### Cell prep
 During harvesting cells should be intact and in a homogenous single cell suspension.
 Making sure to have between 25k to 75k cells is important.
 Using too few cells causes over-digestion of chromatin later on.
 This creates more noisy data.
 Using too many cells results in under-digestion.
 This creates large fragments that can be hard to sequence.
-After harvesting, cells are lysed with a nonionic detergent to yield pure nuclei.10
+After harvesting, cells are lysed with a nonionic detergent to yield pure nuclei [10](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/).

 ### Transposition Reaction
 The yielded nuclei is then fragmented using Tn5 transposase through a process known as tagmentation.
 Tn5 also adds sequencing adapters to the end of chromatin where it forms a break.
 The resulting fragments constitute an ATAC-Seq library.
-The library undergoes purification to only include the DNA from the samples.11
+The library undergoes purification to only include the DNA from the samples [11](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/).
 The purified library can be amplified by PCR so that it can be analyzed by other methods such as qPCR or next-generation sequencing.

 ## Computational Analysis